1. Introduction

 Challenge challenge = null /* set challenge */;

-ServerProperty serverProperty = new ServerProperty(origin, rpId, challenge, tokenBindingId);
+ServerProperty serverProperty = new ServerProperty(origin, rpId, challenge);

 // expectations